i-hann/Roll20-GMTools/README.md

 ### HP Tinting
 Treating Bar 3 as HP, any token that drops below 50% HP will be tinted on a gradient of yellow -> orange -> red until they hit 0.

+### Conditions-Add
+Add a condition ("Slowed", "Paralyzed", etc.) to one or more selected tokens.
+This puts an appropriate status marker on the token (requires import of custom status markers) and also stores the full status data in the token's GM notes.
+For conditions that require additional parameters such as Value (ex.
+Slowed "2") and/or Type (ex.
+Persistent "Fire"), a button is provided in the chat for the user to provide the parameters.